The Essential Steps to Follow When Buying Property in Phuket, Thailand

 Freehold Condo ownership is fairly clear-cut and a great way for foreigners to own property in Thailand.
 Thai law states that a condominium can have up to a 49% foreign ownership quota, with the other 51% owned by Thai nationals.

-The condominium title includes a part of the building together with the other owners, in the form of a fractional interest.
+The condominium title gives you a “fractional interest”, together with the other owners, in part of the building.
 This includes the common property of the condominium complex such as the gymnasium, swimming pool, gardens, car park and the reception area.

 The title of the condominium should state the floor space of the unit itself, but also the area of the common property and the percentage interest that the new owner holds.
 That fractional interest also represents the voting interest that the owner holds within the residents or owners association.